Genome Visualisation and Annotation

 Check which version you have installed with module avail

-Basic commands / usage: To run prokka on an assembly (with an example filename of ‘contigs.fa’ use the command:
+Basic commands / usage: To run prokka on a virus assembly (with an example filename of ‘contigs.fa’ use the command:

 If you want to view the names of output files, you need to provide a name for the files and a directory where they should be saved: